alexmaday/100-days-of-code/log.md

 **Thoughts**: I feel like I'm solving things, but not in the most elegant way.
 I know that there's smarter more clever ways to structure code, but I don't know how.
 But that's what practice is for.

 **Link(s) to work**: [CSS box-shadow-toy repo](https://github.com/alexmaday/box-shadow-toy) and [codepen](https://codepen.io/alexmaday/pen/qvpgQz)

+### Day 3: March 22, 2019

+**Today's Progress**:
+My box-shadow generator Works!
+Yay!

+I forgot to [add lengths to shadow's attributes](https://github.com/alexmaday/box-shadow-toy/commit/46edbc3f36c76e0081a0fbd11429dccbe609a128) - one of those careless moments.

+**Thoughts**: Still *know* I can do much better.
+My code is so-called correct, because it works, but it's not good.
+Tomorrow, I'd like to get back to some freeCodeCamping.

+**Link(s) to work**: [CSS box-shadow-toy repo](https://github.com/alexmaday/box-shadow-toy) and [codepen](https://codepen.io/alexmaday/pen/qvpgQz)